ryanwilsond/belte/docs/HowItWorks/Evaluator.md

-To handle structure and reference types, the objects being passed around the Evaluator are custom objects that have many flags indicating if the object is a reference, if it is an explicit reference expression, if it is a constant reference, etc. It also has a dictionary of stored members for structures, and finally a single object to store by-value variables and literals.
+To handle structure and reference types, the objects being passed around the Evaluator are custom objects that have many flags indicating if the object is a reference, if it is an explicit reference expression, if it is a constant reference, etc. It also has a dictionary of stored members for structures, and finally, a single object to store by-value variables and literals.

 ### Mentioned Components